Cell Phones and Driving Don’t Mix

 They also include today’s biggest distractor: texting or talking on a cell phone.

 “Three different [parts of yourself] are engaged when you are driving,” says Jill Braselton, BSN, RN, lead outreach specialist for the ThinkFirst Injury Prevention Program at Northwestern Medicine.
 “You are engaged physically, using your hands and feet to drive the vehicle; visually, keeping your eyes on the road and your surroundings; and mentally, making decisions about what you’re doing.
 And you can lose your engagement in all three of those areas when you are on your cell phone.”

-In fact, the National Safety Council reports that mental activity in the part of the brain that processes moving images decreases by one-third when cell phones are used while driving.
+In fact, the National Safety Council reports that when multitasking occurs, these tasks compete for our brain’s information processing resources.
 And no, hands-free is not risk-free.
 Just talking on the phone pulls your brain away from focusing on the task at hand.

 “Your brain can’t keep up,” Braselton says.
 “If your hand is on your phone, it’s not on the wheel.
 If your eyes are on your screen, they’re not on the road.
 And if you’re involved in a phone conversation, you may ‘look’ but not see that the light has changed.”

 Teach Safe Driving Habits Early